Feel for–Don't Fear–the Missionaries - Truth in Love Ministry

 Difficult Experiences

 On top of everything else, LDS missionaries regularly encounter difficult experiences.
 Many people, including Christians, treat them rudely.
 Besides visiting investigators (prospects), they also visit inactive Mormons.
-These less than faithful members (“jack Mormons”) often treat them no better.
+These less-than-faithful members (also known as “jack Mormons”) often treat them no better.
 Even faithful LDS members, especially those who have served on a mission, sometimes aren’t very sympathetic.
 They view the mission experience as a rite of passage to be endured by missionaries.

 Conclusion

 Their situation gives us wonderful opportunities to shower them with love.
 In various ways, we can give them a little taste of home away from home.
-For example, you can’t go wrong feeding the young men since they often prepare their own meals.
+For example, you can’t go wrong feeding these young people since they often prepare their own meals.
 Eating a meal around a table can feel like home.
-They especially appreciate a caring motherly presence.
-Sisters appreciate establishing emotional connections and doing activities (like baking) which remind them of home.
+They especially appreciate a caring, motherly presence.
+Sisters appreciate establishing emotional connections and doing activities (like baking) that remind them of home.

 Most will respond very favorably to people who treat them kindly.
 Once they know we care, most will listen to what we have to say about Jesus.
 Our job is to witness to Christ.
 Then we leave it up to the Holy Spirit to do the converting.
 May God move you to see LDS missionaries as a fertile mission field.